MolBIFFM/diana/README.md

-Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks for the contextualization of differential post-translational modification relating mass spectrometry data, protein-protein interactions, and protein annotation.
+Incorporating protein-protein interactions from BioGRID, CORUM, IntAct, MINT, Reactome, and STRING, DIANA assembles protein-protein interaction networks for the contextualization of differential post-translational modification relating mass spectrometry data with protein-protein interactions and protein annotation.

-The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins representing separate densely interacting portions of these protein-protein interaction networks or those exceeding specified changes in post-translational modification can be assessed.
-Densely interacting portions of these protein-protein interaction networks exhibiting relatively large changes can be determined.
+The enrichment of CORUM protein complexes, Gene Ontology terms, and Reactome pathways by proteins associated with relatively large measurements or proteins representing densely interacting portions of the assembled protein-protein interaction networks can be assessed.
+Further, densely interacting portions of the protein-protein interaction networks enriching relatively large measurements can be determined.

 Networks of Gene Ontology terms or Reactome pathways, reporting enrichment of each term or pathway by the represented proteins, can be generated along